 TCM theory is very complete, there is abundant literature written over millennia on everything from the diagnosis, treatment to the prevention of diseases.
 In fact in some respects it is even more complete in its range than modern medicine.
 For instance one could argue that TCM puts a much stronger emphasis than modern medicine on the prevention of diseases.
 Chinese medicine even comprises Qi Gong, a form physical exercise and meditation that aims to balance one's body and thus prevent diseases.
 Modern medicine doesn't have its own sport yet!

 Homeopathy, on the other hand, is just a disproved theory on the treatment of diseases.
-It was only considered seriously during a very short time span when it was invented in the beginning of the 19th century and was then rapidly disproved.
+It was only considered seriously during a very short time span when it was invented at the end of the 18th century and was then rapidly disproved.
 The last school in the US exclusively teaching homeopathy closed in 1920.
 It has nothing close to the durability or the breadth of TCM.